 This street art can be found right beside the Westin in Zagreb, along with about a hundred others not pictured.

-On Thursday I was determined to find a unique shop, I really wanted to find a vintage shop.
-I wanted to buy something that was old, and could only be found in Zagreb.
+On Thursday, I was determined to find a unique shop; I really wanted to find a vintage shop.
+I wanted to buy something old that could only be found in Zagreb.
 I wanted something with a story and not something that anyone visiting could also have.
 I found this shop online called Ulicni Ormar, it was EVERYTHING I was looking for and more!
-I can’t wait to visit Zagreb again, and visit this little shop and see what other vintage items I can find!
-I ended up getting a hand woven throw blanket.
-(It’s kinda my thing, to grab a vintage blanket/towel/fabric/ or textile in every country that we visit.)
-I’ll warn you that Ulicni is hard to find, you have to look on the main street, for the vintage suitcases and sign, then you turn down a little alley, and you’ll see the store.
-I’ve attached images from Ulicni Ormar’s facebook page for a visual.
+I can’t wait to visit Zagreb again, visit this little shop and see what other vintage items I can find!
+I ended up getting a hand-woven throw blanket.
+(It’s kind of my thing to grab a vintage blanket/towel/fabric/ or textile in every country we visit.)
+I’ll warn you that Ulicni is hard to find; you have to look on the main street for the vintage suitcases and sign, then turn down a little alley, and you’ll see the store.
+I’ve attached images from Ulicni Ormar’s Facebook page for a visual.

 You’ll be looking for something similar to this on the main street.
 When your GPS has told you that you’ve arrived.
-I used Google Maps with this address: Nikole Jurisica 16, Zagreb Croatia (The same address that can be found on their website)
+I used Google Maps with this address: Nikole Jurisica 16, Zagreb, Croatia (The exact address that can be found on their website)

 Once you turn down the little alley you’ll see this.
 It’s seriously the cutest shop!
 I love shopping small unique businesses when we travel it was so much fun.
 It’s a great way to meet locals, learn about other shops to visit, and really getting a feel outside the tourist areas for the city.